Skip to content

 Quick Comparison

 Dojo’s Fix Plan bundles everything into £39.99/month for up to £3,999 turnover.
-Worldpay charges from 0.75% per transaction plus £17.50/month.
+Worldpay’s Simplicity tariff is a flat 1.50% per transaction plus £17.50/month.
 Dojo has transparent pricing; Worldpay’s rates are negotiable and vary by business.

 DojoWorldpay